Carmelo Anthony Reportedly Deciding Between Two NBA Teams

 ESPN insider Adrian Wojnarowski shared that Anthony already met with two NBA teams in preparation after the Thunder granted him permission.
 Meeting with the Rockets and Heat officials, league sources told ESPN that the Thunder manager and Anthony’s agent are working closely to quickly separate the player from the Thunder.

 The Houston Rockets are reportedly going to be giving the forward a chance to compete for an NBA championship, with the possibility to lead the team’s second unit.
-After loosing Trevor Ariza and Luc Mbah a Moute in free agency, the path is cleared for Anthony to make a significant impact with the Rockets in the upcoming season.
+After losing Trevor Ariza and Luc Mbah a Moute in free agency, the path is cleared for Anthony to make a significant impact with the Rockets in the upcoming season.

 This opportunity is welcoming after the previous season playing alongside Russell Westbrook and Paul George.
 Although Anthony hit a career high of 169 3-pointers during the season, the player reportedly did not want to come off the bench for the Thunder.
 Sources call the 2017-2018 season Anthony’s best and worst, which could lead to the urgency for Anthony leaving OKC.